We may receive compensation when you click on links to products from our partners.

 Procrastinating when it comes to paying bills can result in late fees and interest rate increases.
 If you don’t pay your bills on time, you are essentially delaying the return of capital through loans or investments.
 Even worse, if you have unpaid tax obligations, you may end up facing the consequences in court

 Fortunately, there are quite a few useful resources that can help you stay on top of your payments.
-For example, you can use utility management solutions pay bill or online bill pay services to set up automatic payments for your monthly expenses.
+For example, you can use utility management solutions to pay bills or online bill pay services to set up automatic payments for your monthly expenses.
 You can log in from anywhere to see when your payments are due and how much money remains in your account.

 If you have a cash flow issue, you should always make it a priority to pay your smaller bills first.
 For instance, it’s best to pay your credit card payment before paying your utility bill.
 By doing so, you will avoid incurring additional interest charges and penalties.
 Keep in mind that even though paying your bills on time might seem like a small task, it has a huge impact on the long-term profitability of your business.

 Establish a Cash Reserve